 Example:

 An IT company analyzed task completion times using project analytics tools.
-The insights allowed managers to redistribute workloads and reduce project completion time by 15%.
+Managers used those insights to redistribute workloads, cutting overall project completion time by 15%.

 Benefits of data analytics in project management